 Description

-When learning ceramics you are often told what to avoid and not to do as the outcome can result in cracks, warping and explosions.
+When you learn ceramics, you are often told what not to do and what to avoid as the outcome can be cracks, warping and explosions.
 In this course we will be looking at technically “wrong” ways to work with ceramics.
-By taking an experimental approach we will provoke some of these accidents.
-The course will introduce different ceramic materials that can be combined in unusual ways, as well as materials that aren’t often used together.
+By taking an experimental approach, we will provoke some of these accidents.
+From accidents and failures, we often get new, original results that again can be manipulated into great shapes and textures.
+The course will introduce different ceramic materials that can be combined in unusual ways, as well as materials which are included in ceramics less often: Strong and groggy sculpting clays and fine porcelain, fluid clays and slips, stones, sand and wire.

 Through the course you will: